 made when he responded to the call of his country in the dark days of 1861,

-'the time that tried men's souls.'
+'the time that tried men's souls.
 He left an example worthy of emulation

 Funeral services will be held at the home of his daughter in Dodds township

 at 10 o'clock tomorrow morning, conducted by the Rev. Owen W. Pratt, of the

-First Presbyterian Church, and burial will follow
+First Presbyterian Church, and burial will follow at Oakwood."

-submitted by "Family Links"
+Submitted by "Family Links"

 March 28, 2002